The Steinbright Career Development Center

 A co-op cycle, once assigned, will not change for the student’s entire academic career.
 New freshmen, during a specific time-frame, may be allowed to swap their cycles by means of an application process.
 Cycle swaps are not permitted past the application deadline.

 Steinbright registers all students for the prescribed cycle and number of co-op terms, as required by the student's academic major, program, and concentration.
-However, some adjustments may be undertaken by the SCDC under certain circumstances, such as documented need for medical leave, documentation of deployment for active military service, and combined degree programs, such as the BS/MS program.
+However, some adjustments may be undertaken by Steinbright under certain circumstances, such as documented need for medical leave, documentation of deployment for active military service, and combined degree programs, such as the BS/MS program.

 Concentration Change and General Billing Statement